shubham88fru/leader-election/README.md

 # leader-election

-An implementation of a leader election algorithm for a distributed system in Java, apache zookeeper as a coordination service.
+An implementation of a leader election algorithm for a distributed system in Java, using apache zookeeper as a coordination service.